arista-netdevops-community/cvp-in-gcp/README.md

 terraform apply plan.out
 ```

 - Go have a coffee.
-At this point CVP should be starting in your instance and may take some time to finish bringing all services up.
+At this point, CVP should be starting in your instance and may take some time to finish bringing all services up.
 You can ssh into your cvp instances with the displayed `cvp_cluster_ssh_user` and `cvp_cluster_nodes_ips` to check progress.

 ##  4. <a name='AddingEOSdevices'></a>Adding EOS devices
 If devices are in a network that can't be reached by CVP they need to be added by configuring TerminAttr on the devices themselves (similar to any setup behind NAT).
 At the end of the